JulesVerne22/DeckyGameSync/README.md

 It is a fork of [Decky Cloud Save](https://github.com/GedasFX/decky-cloud-save) that majorly aims for the implementation of "per-game sync".

 It is still based on [rclone](https://rclone.org/), which allows users to back-up game saves to any cloud drive it supports.
-The GUI supports OneDrive, Google Cloud and DropBox right now, other prividers need to be configured through command line.
+The GUI supports OneDrive, Google Cloud and Dropbox right now, other providers need to be configured through command line.

 ## Troubleshooting

 If you are having issues with sync, you can check the logs to try to find out the issue.
 The logs for a specifc game sync can be accessed from the context menu of the game, while the logs for global sync can be accessed from a button in the Quick Access Menu.
-You can also find all the logs in the Decky Loader logs folder `~/homebrew/logs/cloud-save-fork/`.
+You can also find all the logs in the Decky Loader logs folder `~/homebrew/logs/sdh-gamesync/`.
 You may be asked to provide them when asking for help.

-It is recommended to modify the `log_level` entry in `~/homebrew/settings/cloud-save-fork/config.json` to `DEBUG` to get more verbose logs, which can help get the issue identified.
+It is recommended to modify the `log_level` entry in `~/homebrew/settings/sdh-gamesync/config.json` to `DEBUG` to get more verbose logs, which can help get the issue identified.

 ## Features
 ### Extension over Decky Cloud Save